Hitendra007/ChattyAI/README.md

 Chatty AI is a Django-based application that provides a WebSocket-powered chat interface integrated with the OpenAI GPT-3.5 Turbo language model.

 # Chatty AI App
 Chatty AI is a Django-based application that provides a WebSocket-powered chat interface integrated with the OpenAI GPT-3.5 Turbo language model.
-This application is designed for providing chat support in the context of GajiGesa products and services.
+This application is designed for providing chat support.

 # Features
 Real-time Chat: Utilize Django Channels and WebSocket to enable real-time communication between clients and the server.